 A malformation in the bile ducts causes liver cysts.
 Although, the exact reason for this malformation is yet to be known.
 Bile is a fluid produced by the liver that aids in digestion.

-How is a liver cyst diagnosed?
+How is a Liver Cysts Diagnosed?

 In most cases, medical experts discover the presence of liver cysts while performing imaging tests for other health conditions.
 Imaging tests that show liver cysts include: